 English Racing Automobiles (ERA) was founded by Humphrey Cook, Raymond Mays, and Peter Berthon in November 1933 and established in Bourne, Lincolnshire, next to Eastgate House, the family home of Raymond Mays between Eastgate road and Spalding road.
 Their ambition was to manufacture and campaign a team of single seater racing cars capable of upholding British prestige in Continental European racing.

-With the cost of aspiring to full Grand Prix racing prohibitive, they instead aimed ERA’s efforts at the smaller voiturette—1500cc supercharged—class of motor racing, the Formula 2 equivalent of the day.
+With the costs of aspiring to full Grand Prix racing prohibitive, they instead aimed ERA’s efforts at the smaller voiturette—1500cc supercharged—class of motor racing, the Formula 2 equivalent of the day.
 Humphrey Cook financed the operation—using the wealth from the family drapery business, Cook, Son & Co., of St Paul’s Churchyard, London.
 Berthon was responsible for the overall design of the cars, while Mays became its principal driver—having already successfully raced several other makes including Vauxhall, Bugatti and Riley.

 A six-cylinder supercharged ERA engine in Prince Bira’s racing car